Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Empirical Plausibility of

 \section{Empirical Plausibility of \cref{ass:learn}}

 We now present some empirical evidence to support coarse learnability.
-We will show here that even simple LLMs can shift their distribution when fine-tuned using only a few samples from a target distribution.
-We note that the primary contribution of this work is theoretical, and the goal of these experiments is not to serve as a performance benchmark, but to offer evidence for the plausibility that an LLM can indeed function as a coarse learner.
-In other words, our experiments will only serve to show the plausibility of iterated fine tuning and coarse learnability.
+The rigorous theoretical guarantees established in \cref{sec:analysis} and \cref{app:nonconvex_mbo} rely on analytic generative models.
+Given the difficulty with showing corresponding results for algorithm-LLM interaction, we treat the coarse learnability condition (\cref{ass:learn}) in this section as an empirical heuristic rather than a provable guarantee.
+The primary contribution of this work is theoretical, and the goal of these experiments is merely to qualitatively study the empirical dynamics of these models.
+Specifically, we aim to test whether iterative fitting on a very small number of low-cost samples can heuristically shift an LLM's distribution in the spirit of coarse learnability, namely, by demonstrating broader coverage over lower-cost regions.

 We use a primitive model, GPT-2, since it will demonstrate that our results are not a byproduct of the complex reasoning capabilities of frontier models, and applies to simple models as well.
-We also use the heuristic algorithm \topift (\cref{alg3}), which does not require estimating the LLM probabilities $\L(s)$.
+We also use the heuristic algorithm \topift (\Cref{alg3}), which does not require estimating the LLM probabilities $\L(s)$ (\cref{ass:llm-prob}) that is required for implementing \alift.
 This algorithm has the advantage of being simpler and implementable with frontier models where estimating probabilities directly is harder.
 We therefore present results for this heuristic, noting that the results for \alift are comparable and omitted for brevity.
+Accordingly, these experiments should be interpreted as qualitative evidence for the learnability intuition underlying \cref{ass:learn} for LLMs rather than as an evaluation of \alift versus \topift.